golemfactory/golem-architecture/specs/deposits.md

 * If Spender fail to close allocation due some kind of service failure, Funder can terminate deposit after validTo date elapses taking back remaining funds and fee.
 * Spender can do whatever he wants with the locked funds, so the Funder has to trust the Spender.
-* Spender doesn't have to trust the Funder, which is most important part of the solution.
+* Spender doesn't have to trust the Funder, which is the most important part of the solution.

 ## Benefits for providers